ksd3/rinexpy/docs/TUTORIAL.md

     print("LAMBDA ratio test:", sol["lambda"]["ratio"])
 ```

-See `examples/07_rtk_baseline.py` for a noise-free synthetic demo
+`examples/07_rtk_baseline.py` is a noise-free synthetic demo that
-that recovers a 5.4 m baseline to mm precision.
+recovers a 5.4 m baseline to mm precision.

-## 10. NTRIP → RTCM3
+## 10. NTRIP to RTCM3

-Streaming live RTCM3 from an NTRIP caster and decoding messages:
+Stream live RTCM3 from an NTRIP caster and decode messages:

 ```python
 from rinexpy.ntrip import stream